Apprenticeship funding explained

 You could be eligible for extra funding depending on both you and your apprentice’s circumstances.

-- If an apprentice who is aged 19-24 has previously been in care or who has a Local Authority Education, Health and Care
+- If an apprentice is aged 16-18 years of age, or has previously been in care or who has a Local Authority Education, Health and Care

-plan, you will receive £1,000 to help with additional costs in the same way as the payment for 16-18 year olds.
+plan, you will receive £4,000 to help with additional costs.

 - Employers with fewer than 50 people working for them can train at no cost those aged 19-24 who have previously been in care or who have a Local Authority Education, Health and Care plan.
 These employers are not required to contribute the 5% co-investment; instead, the government will pay 100% of the training costs.